DevExpress/devextreme-documentation/concepts/55 Vue Components/20 Component Configuration Syntax/75 Vue Form Input Bindings Support.md

-DevExtreme editors support the [`v-model`](https://vuejs.org/v2/guide/forms.html) directive that creates two-way binding on the editor's value.
+DevExtreme editors support the <a href="https://v3.vuejs.org/guide/forms.html" target="_blank">`v-model`</a> directive that creates two-way binding on the editor's value.

     <!-- tab: App.vue -->
     <template>